- ✓ Check Availability

 - ✓ FREE cancellation on most rooms

-King’s Lynn is a market town, once one of the UK’s most important ports - supposedly in the town’s heyday you could walk across the river Ouse just by stepping from boat to boat, though these days you can use the ferry…These days the beautiful churches and winding streets, lined with impressive merchant’s houses - now some of the best places to stay in King’s Lynn - remain as proof of the town’s wealth and importance.
+King’s Lynn is a market town, and the third largest town in Norfolk.
+But it was once one of the UK’s most important ports, known as ‘the Warehouse on the Wash’- supposedly in the town’s heyday you could walk across the river Ouse just by stepping from boat to boat, though these days you can use the ferry.
+And these days the beautiful churches and winding streets, lined with impressive merchant’s houses - now some of the best places to stay in King’s Lynn - remain as proof of the town’s wealth and importance.

 But the markets are still pretty lively and it’s not just history and architecture visitors come here for.
 There’s also a fascinating collection of museums, and two theatres, and King’s Lynn is well positioned for visits to Sandringham and several other great country houses.

 One of King’s Lynn’s market days supposedly dates back to the 12th century.
 The tide clock on St Margaret’s Church is a reminder of this town’s maritime history and the Georgian Market Place has a gruesome reminder of the local ‘witch’s heart’ legend carved into its brickwork (it’s also where they used to hold the public executions).
 Greyfriars Tower, the impressive Town Hall and two Guildhalls are also definitely worth a visit.

 The Tuesday and Friday Markets are held in the Georgian Market Places and the Saturday Market is held in the Saturday Market Place.
 Try the local brown shrimp, (Tuesdays and Saturday), the fruit and veg (Friday), and the cakes and preserves (Friday).